- This event has passed.

 The film will be shown outdoors at the Jupiter Inlet Lighthouse & Museum and will be introduced by Derek Boyd Hankerson, Film Writer, Producer and Gullah Geechee descendent.
 Limited Seating.
 RSVP online.

 Gates open at 6:30 pm, film begins at 7:30 pm, bring a beach chair.
 Drinks and snacks for sale.
+No outside food and drinks permitted.
 Free to the public.
 Limited Seating.
 RSVP online.